 Luke recorded very similar words in our Gospel lesson this morning.
 Luke in his gospel ended with a summary of the risen Lord's instruction to his disciples, his promise of the Holy Spirit, and his ascension.
-Acts begins with a similar summary and sets the stage for the history of the New Testament church to be recorded in Acts.
+Acts begins with a similar summary and sets the stage for the history of the early years of the New Testament church to be recorded in Acts.